genyasmetana/ebuilders/README.md

 - install npm package manager

 In project directory:
- - in this folder open command line or terminal
+ - open command line or terminal
- - run npm install script in command line to install dependencies
+ - run `npm install` script in command line to install dependencies
- - run npm start (to start local server)
+ - run `npm start` (to start local server)

 ## Production Build

- - In this directory run script "npm run build"
+ - In this directory run script `npm run build`
  - It bundles React App in production mode.
 The build is minified.